 The Consent Decree required the District to submit a Green Infrastructure Program Plan (GIPP) to the EPA and IEPA for approval within one year of the effective date.
 A draft of the District's GIPP was submitted to the EPA and IEPA on December 23, 2014, and ultimately approved on October 7, 2015.
-(See Green Infrastructure Program Plan on the enclosed thumb drive)
+(See Green Infrastructure Program Plan linked here.